 It is essential that you have a firm policy about early lease termination when you’re a property owner or manager.
 If you allow one tenant to break a lease and not another, you’ll be vulnerable to a charge of discrimination.
 If you allow all your tenants to break a lease when they want to, you’ll be opening yourself up to more frequent tenant searches and all the costs associated.
-Here’s what you need to know about early termination of leases.
+Here’s what you need to know about early termination for landlords of leases.

 Reasons for early lease termination

 In some cases, you would be legally bound to allow your tenant to break a lease early.
 For instance, if a particular tenant is called to active military duty and they will be stationed more than 50 miles away, you are legally obliged to release them from the terms of a lease.
 Some states allow the victims of domestic violence or sexual assault to break the terms of the lease and move away for their own safety.
 Even if your state doesn’t have this particular stipulation, it might be best to allow the tenant to break the lease anyway.

 Another case where compassion on your part might come into play is when a tenant has lost their means of income and can no longer pay the rent.
 Rather than involving some kind of debt collection service or going through the process of eviction, you’re much better off to simply allow them to walk away.
 Whenever any of your tenants has gone through a divorce or some kind of serious physical illness, it will undoubtedly affect their ability to pay the rent.
 While you may not legally be bound to release them from the lease, it is generally the most sensible approach you can take.